cvidhyac/notes/gitnotes.md

 ### Set up IntelliJ shortcuts

-I used eclipse as my first IDE for few years, and hate the IntelliJ shortcuts in mac, especially because i type very fast.
+I used eclipse as my first IDE for few years, and prefer a two-key approach vs three-key to memorize some of the IJ shortcuts.

 * Plugins

 * Maven helper - gives eclipse style maven dependency analyzer
+* Rainbow Brackets
+* KeyPromoter X
 * IDEA -> preferences -> Build and deployment menu -> Buildtools -> Maven -> Use plugin registry

 * Key map shortcuts